seedifferently/boto_rsync/README.rst

 SOURCE and DESTINATION can be:

 * A local path to a directory or specific file
-* A custom S3 or GS URI to a directory or specific key in the format of s3://bucketname/path/or/key
+* A custom S3 or GS URL to a directory or specific key in the format of s3://bucketname/path/or/key
-* A S3 to S3 transfer using two S3 URIs
+* A S3 to S3 transfer using two S3 URLs
-* A GS to GS transfer using two GS URIs
+* A GS to GS transfer using two GS URLs

 Examples